fredrikwahlberg/5KK056/README.md

-# 5KK056
+# Digital Implementations in Heritage

-Digital Implementations in Heritage
+Some code for the course "Digital Implementations in Heritage" (5KK056).